lightscapevr/website/markdown/drawing.md

     * Move the **touchpad/thumbstick** left or right.
 This will temporarily reduce the snapping distance.

 ### Locking
 * Locking an axis or plane.
 Many actions like drawing a line or rectangle can have their axis locked.
-This is done by using the controller not doing the action to click on the length indicator line or plane indicator guideline or by using that tools **Context Menu**.
+This is done by using the controller not doing the action to click on the length indicator line or plane indicator guideline or by using that tool's **Context Menu**.
 * When locking is available an icon of a lock will appear on the length indicator line.
 * To unlock a locked axis or plane, pull the **trigger** of the controller not doing the main action.
 * The rectangle tool has got more advanced locking rules: you can lock any edge of the rectangle being drawn, which fixes this edge's direction and length.
 It is possible to draw a rectangle which is not aligned to any axis, by locking an edge and moving the other, possibly several times.